Domestic Dreamboat

 Instructions

-• Cut tops and bottoms off the peppers.
-Remove core and seeds from pepper and slice the main part of the pepper to form one long strip.
-Remove stem from top of peppers.
+1. Cut tops and bottoms from 4 medium to large red bell peppers.
+Remove the core and seeds from the peppers and slice the main part of the pepper to form one long strip.
+Remove the stem from the tops of the peppers.
 Arrange all the pieces on a baking sheet covered with foil.

-• Combine all ingredients in a food processor, blender or large bowl.
+4. Combine the peeled bell pepper pieces, 1 cup walnuts, ¼ cup bread or cracker crumbs, 3 Tablespoons pomegranate molasses, 2 Tablespoons olive oil, ¾ teaspoon salt, ½ teaspoon ground cumin, and ¼ teaspoon cayenne in a food processor, blender or large bowl.
 Pulse in the food processor or blender (or use an immersion blender) to puree the ingredients together.
 Refrigerate for at least 30 minutes, until chilled.
 Serve with fresh pita, pita chips, crackers and/or raw vegetables.

 Notes